predixdesignsystem/generator-px-comp/README.md

 $ yo px-comp
 ```

-Running `yo px-comp` will ask you a few questions and then scaffold a sample component, which includes Gruntfile.js, package.json, bower.json, tests, etc in your directory.
+Running `yo px-comp` will ask you a few questions and then scaffold a sample component, which includes gulpfile.js, package.json, bower.json, tests, etc in your directory.

 Once you have a sample Predix UI component, you can...

 ```
 //build css
-$ grunt sass
+$ gulp sass

 //start a local server
-$ grunt depserve
+$ gulp serve

 //nav in a browser to
 localhost:8080
 ```

-`grunt sass` compiles [Sass](http://sass-lang.com/) into CSS.
+`gulp sass` compiles [Sass](http://sass-lang.com/) into CSS.

-`grunt depserve` starts a simple node HTTP server that enables correct finding of bower dependencies for local runs.
+`gulp serve` starts a HTTP server that enables correct finding of bower dependencies for local runs.
+It also runs [Browsersync](https://www.browsersync.io/) to automatically rebuild sass and reload the current page when a change occurs.

 After you've verified the component works, edit the sample Predix UI component, tests and dependencies that were scaffolded.